odeum/odeum-code/docs/developer/assets/Hackathons.md

 ### Agenda
 - Setting up our coding setup/editor/Github etc. so we can make AT's experiment run locally
-- Pizza and coke
+- Pizza and coke (and possibly chokolade)
 - AT will present experiments 2, 3, and 9
-- Coding Dojo with selected experiments
+- Coding Dojo (apply selected experiments)
 - CB will discuss further experiments
 - All will discuss milestones for next hackathon

 Extras:
 - AT will introduce TODO highlight in VS Code
 - MB will eloborate why including codesplitting now and not wait (experiment #1)